lastui/rocker/README.md

 Q: What about "DLL hell" when introducing modularity?

 A: Yes that's a valid concern, if you compile your module at one time, make incompatible changes to your runtime or dependencies and try to run the code it will gracefully crash at the level of a module.
 You need to keep this in mind.
 These updates (of dependencies or runtime) are usually planned and downstream recompilation could be automated.
 It's a similar use case as you compiling `.apk` with android v1 and then trying to run it on android `vx`.
 If it's incompatible, you need to recompile your module to match the runtime.
 Recompilation of runtime by itself does not break the contract between runtime and modules.
 But for example, changing ESM exports and behavior change does.

 ---

+Q: Does this support SSR/RSC/SSG?

+A: No this is CSR only distributed system.
+Coupling your features with server is coupling, if you are afraid of initial render speeds there are other solutions to mitigate this other than moving rendering to server (caches, service workers, static page doing 307 programatically on first visit, ...).

+---